KainNhantumbo/bug-tracker/readme.md

 Portifolio: [https://portifolio-dev-kainnhantumbo.vercel.app](https://portifolio-dev-kainnhantumbo.vercel.app 'See my github profile')\
 My blog: [https://publish-it-programming.vercel.app](https://publish-it-programming.vercel.app 'Visit my website')

-### If you like this project, please consider leaving a star on this repository so I can continue improving this app.
+#### If you like this project, let me know by leaving a star on this repository so I can keep improving this app.😊😘

-### With kindest regards, Kain Nhantumbo from Mozambique.
+Best regards, Kain Nhantumbo, a web developer from Mozambique.\
+**Made with ❤ React and Typescript**

 ## License